A wild road to Ushguli in Goergia, the highest town in Europe

 Is the road to Ushguli dangerous?

 Located at the feet of Shkhara, one of the highest Caucasian summits, the road to the town is a nightmare.
 It follows (and crosses many times) the Patara Enguri River.
-The road can be rough in places and it’s better avoiding this drive after heavy rains.
-High risk of rock slides.
-The path is bumpy, littered with rocks and frequent streams and perilously steep drops.
+The road can be rough in places, and it’s better to avoid this drive after heavy rains.
+There is a high risk of rock slides.
+The path is bumpy, littered with rocks and frequent streams, and has perilously steep drops.
 It is hardly used because it’s really tough.
 The road is in awful shape.
-Periods of much rain makes the road undrivable.
-The armed robberies you probably heard about seem to be a thing of the past, and you can safely travel across the region and even take on the occasional hitch-hiker.
+Periods of heavy rain make the road undrivable, and parts of it may be washed away.
+The armed robberies you probably heard about seem to be a thing of the past, and you can safely travel across the region and even pick up the occasional hitch-hiker.
+The road to the town tops out at Zagari Pass, at 2,620m (8,595ft) above sea level.

 Pic: Voyager Team